Introduction to Cassandra

 Ok, you say, what about maintenance?
 Apache Cassandra promises operational simplicity, zero conf and self-balancing architecture.
 It also promises some degree of hardware agnosticism and can run on commodity servers and even on any kind of consumer hardware.
 And of course there is no single point of failure by design (but you can get one if you treat it wrong ;) ).

 So why there is still no so much attention to this incredible database, even if access times outperforms Mongo DB (especially writes)?

 I don't know exactly, but i think it has to do with a relatively steep learning curve in comparison to some competitors in the field.

-However this article shows that one can get pretty fast familiar with Cassandra, starting using it with one local node.
+In this article i try to show that one can get pretty fast familiar with Cassandra.

 Installation of Cassandra

 I tried it on current xubuntu (13.04.2) with java version "1.7.0_25" OpenJDK 64-Bit.
 This tutorial explains how to install Apache Cassandra as Debian package.